SteadyCadence/api-docs/content/02-users.md

 ```
 Logging a user out removes their authorization token.
 Requests cannot be signed with any token obtained previously.

+Note that logging a user out of the API does not log them out of the platform.

 **Request payload**

 No payload required.